NikkiShaker/CST8915-A2/README.md

-# Full-Stack Cloud-Native Project - Algonquin Pet Store Application
+# Full-Stack Cloud-Native Project (Algonquin Pet Store Application)

 A microservices-based pet store application designed to handle customer orders, inventory management, and product descriptions using AI services.
 The system is deployed on Azure using Kubernetes for scalability and reliability.
 <br>